jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

 - stores `MintWrappedNam` on chain somewhere - TBD
 - sends the correct amount of Namada token to `#EthBridgeEscrow`

-Just as in redeeming ETH/ERC20 above, it is incumbent on the end user to request an appropriate proof of the transaction.
+Just as in redeeming Ethereum assets above, it is incumbent on the end user to request an appropriate proof of the transaction.
 This proof must be submitted to the appropriate Ethereum smart contract by the user.
 The corresponding amount of wrapped NAM tokens will be transferred to the